 Enterprises should maintain a stock of anti-pandemic materials and purchase antigen self-test kits, face masks, alcohol-based disinfectants, hand sanitizers, infrared thermo-detectors, thermal imaging detectors, protective suits, goggles, disposable gloves, etc. whenever necessary.
 A minimum supply of anti-pandemic materials for 14 days is recommended.
 All used protective items shall be disposed properly and safely.

 The Guideline also adds that enterprises should resume work and production under the guidance of district governments on a “one-on-one” basis.
-We suggest that enterprises consult with professionals to ensure the resumption of work is compliant with the local guidelines and district government.
+We suggest that enterprises consult with professionals on resuming work to enure all is compliant with the local guidelines and district government.